 Let’s discuss them briefly in this section.

-Moles are type of skin growth that is the most common as compared to other growths on skin.
+Moles are a type of skin growth that is the most common as compared to other growths on skin.

 It can be described as a skin imperfection or many call it a beauty mark.

-The mole skin may vary in colours ranging from tan, dark brown, reddish brown, red, purple, black, skin coloured and it appearance it may be completely flat or slightly raised.
+The mole skin may vary in colours ranging from tan, dark brown, reddish brown, red, purple, black, skin-coloured and it appearance it may be completely flat or slightly raised.

 Most moles are smaller in size, approximately 1/2 inch just like the eraser of the pencil.

-Moles may appear anywhere on your body including scalp, eyelids, ears, lips, soles, genitals and anal areas.
+Common Mole may appear anywhere on your body including scalp, eyelids, ears, lips, soles, genitals and anal areas.